IndianBoy42/flatten.nvim/README.md

     ---config.nest_if_no_args is respected.
     ---@type fun(host: channel):boolean
     should_nest = require("flatten").default_should_nest,
+    ---Called on the guest side to add any additional information to be used by host-side callbacks guest_args = function(argv, files, stdin) end,
-    ---Called before a nested session is opened. pre_open = function() end,
+    ---Called before a nested session is opened.
+    ---@param guest_args any
+    pre_open = function() end,
     ---Called after a nested session is opened.
     ---@param bufnr buffer